 For kettle grill owners this is the one accessory that will take your grilling to the next level: Slow n’ Sear.
-It’s made by the good folks over at ABC Barbecue.
+It’s made by the good folks over at SnS Grills.
 You use it to separate your grill into 2 zones: one hot, and cold (or at least less hot…).
 There is a water “pocket” in between which has a dual purpose:

 - It acts as a separator between the burning coals and the rest of the grill

 - It produces steam by vaporizing the water in it.

 As we all know steam is good for longer cooks.
 Kamado grills typically (by design) produce a more moist environment, but in a kettle a water pan goes a long way.
 Here you get it as an integral part of the Slow ‘N Sear.

 Another good thing about the Slow ‘N Sear is that it is really good for searing or charring food, since all the briquettes are packed closely together, and they get real close to the grill grates.
 This means higher temp, which is good for searing.